 D/E = 2,083 times or 208.3%

-Therefore, D/E of Orange Fine Pte Ltd. is 208.3%.
+Therefore, the D/E of Orange Fine Pte Ltd. is 208.3%.

 Conclusion

-Debt-to-equity (D/E) ratio able to evaluate a company’s financial leverage and is calculate by dividing its total liabilities by its shareholder equity.
+Debt-to-equity (D/E) ratio is able to evaluate a company’s financial leverage and is calculated by dividing its total liabilities by its shareholder equity.
 Therefore, the company can find out the composition of the company’s debt and equity.
 Not only that, debt-to-equity has a function as consideration for creditors in credit provision and investors in making investment decisions.

-Speaking about accounting, HashMicro, as a leading ERP Softwares provider, presents a solution to improve the effectiveness and efficiency of recording transactions to create accurate financial statements using Accounting Software.
+Speaking about accounting, HashMicro, as a leading ERP software provider, presents a solution to improve the effectiveness and efficiency of recording transactions to create accurate financial statements using Accounting Software.
 This software has top features such as a financial dashboard, cash flow forecasting, and fast bank reconciliation.
-Contact us now to get the best deals and free demo!
+Contact us now to get the best deals and a free demo!